 29 January 2019 | Industry News | Guest Author

-Brexit commences the end of Free Movement which has long permitted Europeans to help plug skills deficits and vacancy shortages across the engineering industry.
+Brexit, according to some, commences the end of Free Movement which has long permitted Europeans to help plug skills deficits and vacancy shortages across the engineering industry.
 Large sections of the highly active workforce are pooled from abroad, rousing questions as to how the UK will continue to source their engineers while engineering businesses prepare to ramp up their recruiting efforts with little choice but to apply for a Sponsorship Licence.

 What does a Sponsorship Licence mean for engineering firms in the UK?

-Fortunately for many UK industries, the Government’s latest White Paper offers a relief.
+Fortunately for many UK industries, the Government’s White Paper offered a relief.
 Engineering companies that are understandably anxious about the ramifications of Brexit can rest assured since the Government announced the process of attaining a Sponsorship Licence will be reformed.
 The steps will be ‘streamlined’ and the requirements ‘light touch’, which is a huge achievement.

 However, many businesses and lobbying organisations such as the Confederation of British Industry (CBI) have criticised the process in the past as ‘administratively laboursome’ and particularly costly – impacting both smaller and larger businesses.
 Since EU migrants will be subjected to visa regulations in post-Brexit Britain, this will also mean each engineering company will have to apply for a Sponsorship Licence in order to issue each and every non-UK and EEA employee with a Certificate of Sponsorship, allowing them to legally work in the UK.